BabyKangaroo117/Frugl-APP/LivingDocument.md

 	- Stores and gets the data to send to web API.
 	- Database written in SQL and webscraper in Python.
 - #### API Layer
-	- A web API that comunicates from the data layer to the database.
+	- A web API that communicates from the data layer to the database.
  	- Needed in mobile applications to handle any possible network problems.
   	- Will run no .NET Core.
   	- Azure Web API